Retarder (mechanical engineering)

 A retarder is a device used to augment or replace some of the functions of primary friction-based braking systems, usually on heavy vehicles.
-Retarders serve to slow vehicles, or maintain a steady speed while traveling down a hill, and help prevent the vehicle from "running away" by accelerating down the hill.
-They are not usually capable of bringing vehicles to a standstill, as their effectiveness diminishes as vehicle speed lowers.
-They are usually used as an additional "assistance" to slow vehicles, with the final braking done by a conventional friction braking system.
-As the friction brake will be used less, particularly at higher speeds, their service life is increased, and since in those vehicles the brakes are air-actuated, it helps to conserve air pressure too.
+Retarders serve to slow vehicles, or maintain a steady speed while traveling down a hill, and help prevent the vehicle from unintentional or uncontrolled acceleration when travelling on a road surface with an uneven grade.
+They are not usually capable of bringing vehicles to a standstill, as their effectiveness diminishes as a vehicle's speed lowers.
+Instead, they are typically used as an additional aid to slow vehicles, with the final braking done by a conventional friction braking system.
+An additional benefit retarders are capable of providing is an increase in the service life of the friction brake, as it is subsequently used less frequently, particularly at higher speeds.
+Additionally, air actuated brakes serve a dual role in conserving air pressure.

-Friction-based braking systems are susceptible to "brake fade" when used extensively for continuous periods, which can be dangerous if braking performance drops below what is required to stop the vehicle – for instance if a truck or bus is descending a long decline.
+Friction-based braking systems are susceptible to brake fade when used extensively for continuous periods, which can be dangerous if braking performance drops below what is required to stop the vehicle: for instance, if a truck or bus is descending a long decline, and would otherwise require something such as a runaway truck ramp to stop safely.
 For this reason, such heavy vehicles are frequently fitted with a supplementary system that is not friction-based.

 Retarders are not restricted to road motor vehicles, but may also be used in railway systems.
 The British prototype Advanced Passenger Train (APT) used hydraulic retarders to allow the high-speed train to stop in the same distance as standard lower speed trains, as a pure friction-based system was not viable.